Please note

 What's in a title?

-Health Professions Act restricts the use of reserved titles, abbreviations of the title, or an equivalent title in another language, for use by registrants of a regulatory college.
+The HPOA restricts the use of reserved titles, abbreviations of the title, or an equivalent title in another language, for use by licensees of a regulatory college.
 You can review the

-BCCNM bylaws, Division 6, Sections 134-138 for specifics about classes of midwife registrants.
+BCCNM bylaws for specifics about classes of midwife licensees.

-If you do not hold registration with the college, you are not authorized to use the title “midwife" or any of its variations (“registered midwife," “sage-femme," “sage-femme autorisée," “Indigenous midwife," or “sage-femme autochtone" or a variation of any of those titles, or the abbreviation “RM" or “sfa," except in conjunction with the term “non-practising").
+If you do not hold licensure with the college, you are not authorized to use the title “midwife" or any of its variations.

-Only BCCNM registrants may use a reserved midwifery title when practising in B.C.
-This means you are not authorized to use the reserved title when you are still applying or registering with BCCNM.
-You must receive official confirmation of your status as a BCCNM registrant before using the title.
+Only BCCNM licensees may use a reserved midwifery title when practising in B.C.
+This means you are not authorized to use the reserved title when you are still applying or in the process of becoming licensed with BCCNM.
+You must receive official confirmation of your status as a BCCNM licensee before using the title.

 Test your "use of title" know-how with the scenarios below.